 - Add ful cream milk in a pan and add saffron strands into it.

 - Stir well and keep boiling it until the milk is reduced to half.

 Frying the bread:

 - Cut out the corners of the bread, then cut the bread slices in the form of square cubes.

-- Deep fry the bread slices on medium flame in ghee or dalda until golden brown.
+- Deep fry the bread slices on medium flame in ghee or dalda or oil until golden brown.

-- Pour the milk all over the slices.
+- Pour the reduced milk all over the bread.

 - Let the bread slices cook for few minutes until the syrup and milk gets absorbed.